Aitchy/single_surname_family_lines/README.md

 This was developed by me for my own use and was expanded to include files for data entry and modification in the website.

-Now I want to share my files and work with others to make a generic solution threat others can use on similar projects.
+Now I want to share my files and work with others to make a generic solution that provides a tool for other single surname researchers.